Octavarium: Concept

 Octavarium begins "The Root of All Evil" with the final note of the band's previous album, Train of Thought with "In the Name of God".
 Train of Thought started "As I Am" with the last note from Six Degrees of Inner Turbulence with the title track, which in turn started with the noise that ended Scenes from a Memory at the end of "Finally Free".
 Portnoy was inspired to do this thanks to the Van Halen album Women and Children First; the outro of the album's final song ended with a new riff being played which faded out.
 Portnoy recalled that he expected Van Halen's next album to start with that ending riff, but was disappointed when it did not.
 He later realized he had "dug a hole where we're expected to do it every time".
 He solved this problem on Octavarium, where the final track ends with the beginning of the first one.
 This made the album a cycle in itself, allowing the band to have a clean start with their next album.
-At 04:52–05:17, there is a lyrical and musical reference to the chorus of "This Dying Soul" from Train of Thought.
+At 04:52–05:17 is a lyrical and musical reference to the chorus of "This Dying Soul" from Train of Thought.
 This reference comes from Portnoy's Twelve-step Suite.
-All of the negative time sections on the CD version were omitted on the digital versions initially, but later made available again.
+All of the negative-time sections on the CD version were omitted on the digital versions initially, but later made available.